MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/container_networking.md

 ![](./media/portmapping.png)

-## Passthrough
+## Transparent Networking Mode

-**Passthrough** – this configuration is similar to traditional system / virtual machine networking.
+**Transparent Networking** – this configuration is similar to traditional system / virtual machine networking.
 In this configuration each container receives an IP Address from a DHCP server, and is accessible on this IP address.
 The advantage here is that a port mapping table is not maintained.
 The disadvantage is that the ability to scale to large numbers of containers is determined by the number of available addresses in the DHCP scope serving the containers.

-### Configure Passthrough
+### Configure Transparent Networking

 To configure the container system so that containers receive an IP address from a DHCP server, create a virtual switch that is connected to a physical or virtual network adapter.